ProsperWorks/copper-sdk/docs/REFERENCE.md

 ```

 #### setAppUI
-The method setAppUI will change the UI of the parent prosperworks web page.
+The method setAppUI will change the UI of the parent copper web page.
 ###### Parameter
 | Name | Type   | Required | Description                                                                                                                                                 |
 | ---- | ------ | -------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |